White Lined Sphinx Moth (Hummingbird Moth) EGGS -- LIVE Moth eggs

 Make sure that your mail arrives in a cool location, or that someone is there to meet them on arrival.
 (Eggs can cook in the sun, and we only refund if our reserve eggs don't hatch)

 If temperatures in your area are expected to be over 85F, protect your eggs in transit with the insulated box and ice pack option

-Caterpillars will need plenty of leaves to munch on after hatching.
-Here are a few species of plants that work well: Grape, Virginia Creeper, Four O'Clock, Evening Primrose, Fireweed, etc. Other plants in similar families may be accepted.
-Artificial diet (Hornworm Chow) has been successful with this species for winter rearing.
+Caterpillars will need plenty of pesticide-free leaves to munch on after hatching.
+Here are a few species of plants that work well: Virginia Creeper, Four O'Clock, Evening Primrose, Fireweed, Grape, etc. Other plants in similar families may be accepted.

 If you have additional questions, please email.
 We will do our best to reply to questions as time permits.
 Please be patient, as we're busy rearing large quantities of hungry caterpillars all season, and sometimes will be out collecting for days at a time too.